biancaportela/7DaysOfCode_SpotifyML/README.md

   <img src='https://github.com/biancaportela/7DaysOfCode_SpotifyML/blob/main/pictures/mean_popularity.png?raw=true'>
 </p>

 The modeling process involved testing several baseline models, including Dummy Classifiers and Logistic Regression.
-To address the issue of imbalance in the dataset and further improve the model's performance, resampling techniques were applied and SMOTE was found to be the most effective.
+To address the issue of class imbalance in the dataset and further improve the model's performance, resampling techniques were applied and SMOTE was found to be the most effective.
 The performance of different models, including Logistic Regression, KNN, Decision Tree, Random Forest, and XGBoost, were compared and Random Forest was selected as the best performer.
 The model was further optimized through hyperparameter tuning using Random Search and Grid Search.

 <p float='center'>
   <img src='https://github.com/biancaportela/7DaysOfCode_SpotifyML/blob/main/pictures/smote_metrics.png?raw=true'>